How To Make Your Content More Engaging? (15 Practical Ways)

 1. Keep the introduction short and crisp

-Like you see in this post.Do not delay into getting to the “meat” of the content.
+Do not delay in getting to the “meat” of the content.

 2. Divide the content

-Segment your content into different categories and sub-categories.This makes skimming the content easier.
+This makes skimming the content easier.
 Plus, it makes the page look quite organized and neat.

 It eventually gets readers to stick around on the page for longer, which improves the engagement rate.

-3. Use bold, italics and underline carefully
+3. Use bold, italics, and underline carefully

-They catch attention… more so of those visitors who are here just to skim through the content.They stop people on their trail to demand more attention to certain phrases and lines.
+They catch attention… more so of those visitors who are here just to skim through the content.

 So, use them strategically to re-focus visitors on things that you want them to focus on.

-Good visuals are a part of an effective content marketing strategy.They add break (to breathe) between your texts.
+They add a break (to breathe) between your texts.
 They add more value to what you’re saying, making it more impactful.

 So, include relevant images in your content.